wlonk/ck2_croatia/01_dobromir.md

 that he coveted my crown, to which he had not even a pretense of a claim.
 I hear also that [God struck him down][18].

-> _Historian's note: Dobrimir is referring to the death by poison of Érrard de Bourbon.
-The journals of Robert de Bourbon are rather less circumspect, and reveal that he poisoned Érrard, with the full knowledge and complicity of King Dobrimir._
+> _Historian's note: Dobromir is referring to the death by poison of Érrard de Bourbon.
+The journals of Robert de Bourbon are rather less circumspect, and reveal that he poisoned Érrard, with the full knowledge and complicity of King Dobromir._

 [18]: 01_dobromir_images/20160827121600_1.jpg